hypervel/hypervel.org/docs/docs/database.md

 ## Introduction

 Almost every modern web application interacts with a database.
-Laravel Hyperf makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a [fluent query builder](/docs/queries), and the [Eloquent ORM](/docs/eloquent).
-Currently, Laravel Hyperf provides first-party support for five databases:
+Hypervel makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a [fluent query builder](/docs/queries), and the [Eloquent ORM](/docs/eloquent).
+Currently, Hypervel provides first-party support for five databases:

 <div class="content-list" markdown="1">